-You’ve heard the advice when it comes to saving for retirement: contribute enough to your employer-sponsored retirement plan to get the company match, and then contribute up to $5,500 per year to a Roth IRA.
+You’ve heard the advice when it comes to saving for retirement: contribute enough to your employer-sponsored retirement plan to get the company match, and then contribute up to the max to a Roth IRA ($5,500 in 2018 and $6,000 in 2019).

 You might reach this income limit suddenly, too.
 A raise or bonus at work, or a new job with a salary bump, could push you to the income limit.